 4. Redistribute light

-Your home can be illuminated, quite literally, by allowing light to reach small or enclosed spaces, such as windowless bathrooms, corridors and those awkward sections of living rooms where natural light doesn’t hit.
+Your home can be illuminated, by allowing light to reach small or enclosed spaces, such as windowless bathrooms, corridors and those awkward sections of living rooms where natural light doesn’t hit.

 You can achieve better light distribution by installing a solar tube or tubular skylight.
 Design standards for these products have improved significantly in recent years, with options available for big and small budgets.
 Installations can even go as low as $100 if you prefer the DIY option.

-These are just a few of the cost effective ways you can update your home with small jobs that make a big difference.
-If you need help with your renovation budget, Pepper Money personal loans could be an option.
+These are just a few of the cost-effective ways you can update your home with small jobs that make a big difference.
+If you need help kickstarting your renovation budget, Pepper Money personal loans could be an option.
 Our loan amount starts from $5,000 and this can be used to boost your existing renovation budget or help you get the smaller renovation projects underway.
-To find out more about how a personal loan can help you achieve your renovation goals, explore our products here or apply online and receive a decision within 15 minutes!

 To get you started, find out how much your individual rate and repayments might be here before applying (it won't affect your credit score).

 Got a question?
 Call us on 1300 108 794.
 We're here to help.

 This article provides you with factual information only and is not intended to imply any recommendation about any financial product(s) or constitute tax advice.
 If you require financial or tax advice you should consult a licensed financial or tax adviser.
 Neither Pepper nor its related bodies, nor their directors, employees or agents accept any responsibility for loss or liability which may arise from accessing or reliance on any of the information contained in this article.
 For information about whether a Pepper loan may be suitable for you, call Pepper on 13 73 77 or speak to an accredited Pepper Money broker.